5.4 Current Developments in Constitutional/Criminal Law

 Domestic Violence/Family Law

 Abortion: After the decision by the U.S. Supreme Court in Dobbs v.
-Jackson Women’s Health Organization (2022), removing the federal constitutional protections afforded in Roe v.
-Wade (1973), several states were quick to enact abortion-specific criminal offenses that criminalized many actions related to abortions—performing (or assisting), counseling, concealing, etc. (Kimport, 2022).
+Jackson Women’s Health Organization (2022) removing the federal constitutional protections afforded in Roe v.
+Wade (1973), several states were quick to enact abortion-specific criminal offenses that criminalized many actions related to abortions: performing or assisting, counseling, concealing (Kimport, 2022).

-For 2021, the state with the highest number of Hate Crimes was Washington (Statista, 2023).
-The Washington criminal statute Wash.
-Rev. Code § 9A.36.080 (1981) is one example of a criminal offense classified as a Hate Crime.
-Further, in March 2024 Washington enacted legislation that amended this offense to designate the defacing or destroying of public property a hate crime, previously the crime only applied to private property (Seattle Times Editorial Board, 2024).
+In 2021, Washington State had the highest number of hate crimes (Statista, 2023).
+This Washington criminal statute, Wash.
+Rev. Code § 9A.36.080 (1981), is one example of a criminal offense classified as a hate crime.
+In March 2024, Washington enacted legislation that amended this offense to designate the defacing or destroying of public property a hate crime; previously, the crime only applied to private property (Seattle Times Editorial Board, 2024).

-Human Trafficking: With the dramatic increase in Human Trafficking, jurisdictions found it necessary to enact specific criminal offenses relating to the problem.
-Kentucky’s Human Trafficking offenses (Ky.
-Rev. Stat. § 529.100 (2020), engaging in, and Ky.
-Rev. Stat. § 529.110 (2007), promoting) are typical of the statutes designed to address these issues.
-Human Trafficking offenses are most always high-level felonies.
+Human Trafficking: With the dramatic increase in human trafficking, jurisdictions found it necessary to enact specific criminal offenses relating to the problem.
+Kentucky’s human trafficking offenses, Ky.
+Rev. Stat. § 529.100 (2020) and Ky.
+Rev. Stat. § 529.110 (2007), are typical of the statutes designed to address these issues.
+Human trafficking offenses are most always high-level felonies.

-Strangulation: In an effort to close some of the prosecutorial “gaps” that exist in Domestic Violence (DV) law (many assault offenses are misdemeanors), some states have adopted method-specific criminal assault statutes that are felonies to ensure that prosecutors will have felony charges to pursue in DV cases.
-For example, Kentucky enacted Strangulation assault statutes (Ky.
-Rev. Stat. § 508.170, 2019), and both degrees of this criminal offense are a felony.
+Strangulation: In an effort to close some of the prosecutorial gaps that exist in domestic violence (DV) law—many assault offenses are misdemeanors—some states have adopted method-specific criminal assault statutes that are felonies to ensure that prosecutors will have felony charges to pursue in DV cases.
+For example, Kentucky enacted a strangulation assault statute, Ky.
+Rev. Stat. § 508.170 (2019), that makes this criminal offense a felony.

-Video Voyeurism: The criminal offense of Voyeurism (“Peeping Tom”) crimes has existed for several years.
+Video Voyeurism: The criminal offense of voyeurism (“Peeping Tom”) has existed for several years.
 However, with the advent of more sophisticated cameras and other electronic devices that can be secretly installed, it became necessary to enact specific criminal offenses relating to electronic devices.
-One such statutory offense is the Kentucky statute (Ky.
-Rev. Stat. § 531.100, 2002), which makes it a felony to use an electronic device to secretly observe/view/record protected sexual activity or nudity.
+Addressing one such statutory offense is this Kentucky statute, Ky.
+Rev. Stat. § 531.100 (2002), which makes it a felony to use an electronic device to secretly observe, view, or record protected sexual activity or nudity.

 Technology Issues

-Cell Phones: As states began to experience a dramatic increase in vehicle accidents due largely to driver inattention while operating a cell phone, criminal offenses relating to using (or even holding, in some cases) a cell phone were enacted to reduce such accidents, e.g., Washington state’s (Wash.
+Cell Phones: As states began to experience a dramatic increase in vehicle accidents due largely to driver inattention while operating a cell phone, criminal offenses relating to using, or even holding, a cell phone were enacted to reduce such accidents, e.g., Washington State’s Wash.
 Rev. Code § 46.61.672 (2017).

-Computer Trespass: Facing an alarming increase in incidents of computer “hacking,” states quickly enacted criminal offenses relating specifically to this serious problem.
-Washington state’s (Wash.
-Rev. Code § 9A.90.040, 2016) are examples of such crimes.
+Computer Trespass: Facing an alarming increase in incidents of computer hacking, states quickly enacted criminal offenses to address this serious problem.
+Washington State’s Wash.
+Rev. Code § 9A.90.040 (2016) is an example of such legislation.

 What will be criminalized next?

-Exercise: As states and territories continue to make it a criminal offense to engage in “distracting” activities while driving, identify what other actions/activities committed while driving would be appropriate to criminalize in the future?
+Exercise: As states and territories continue to make it a criminal offense to engage in “distracting” activities while driving, identify what other actions committed while driving would be appropriate to criminalize in the future.
 Eating?
 Smoking?
-Putting on, or taking off, make-up?
+Putting on or taking off makeup?
 Holding hands?
 Kissing?
 Talking to another person in the vehicle?
 Listening to music?
 Something else?

-Is honking a car horn for no legitimate traffic or emergency reason protected by the First Amendment?
+Is honking a car horn for no legitimate traffic or emergency reason protected by the First Amendment (U.S. Const. amend I)?
 See Supreme Court to Rule Whether Honking is Protected Under the First Amendment.

 Constitutional/Procedural law

-Bail: Some states (California, New York) have initiated significant statutory bail reform to provide fairer and more equitable treatment of low-income defendants (Judelson, 2023).
-Some jurisdictions (Illinois) have gone so far as to eliminate the “cash bond” requirement altogether (Franklin, 2023).
+Bail: Some states (e.g., California, New York) have initiated significant statutory bail reform to provide fairer and more equitable treatment of low-income defendants (Judelson, 2023).
+Some jurisdictions, such as Illinois, have gone so far as to eliminate the cash bond requirement altogether (Franklin, 2023).

-Un-housed/un-sheltered populations and the Fourth Amendment: In some jurisdictions (e.g., Washington), courts have held that the Fourth Amendment’s “expectation of privacy” (U.S. Const. amend IV) applies to tents and other “outside” areas because these places are, for all intents and purposes, the home/dwelling of the people who are staying there.
-Accordingly, the courts hold that because the Fourth Amendment’s prohibition against “unreasonable searches” applies, absent exigent circumstances, consent, or a search warrant, entry by law enforcement personnel would violate the Fourth Amendment (Fines & Fees Justice Center, 2021).
+Unhoused/unsheltered populations and the Fourth Amendment: In some jurisdictions (e.g., Washington), courts have held that the Fourth Amendment’s expectation of privacy (U.S. Const. amend IV) applies to tents and other outside areas because these places for all intents and purposes are the dwellings of the people staying there.
+Accordingly, the courts have held that because the Fourth Amendment’s prohibition against unreasonable searches applies, absent exigent circumstances, consent, or a search warrant, entry by law enforcement personnel would violate the Fourth Amendment (Fines & Fees Justice Center, 2021).

 Evolving Social Standards

-Concealed Deadly Weapons Laws: Many states have completely eliminated the legal requirement that a person possess a state-issued Concealed Weapon Permit to carry a concealed weapon hidden/concealed on their person or in their vehicle.
+Concealed Deadly Weapons Laws: Many states have completely eliminated the legal requirement that a person possess a state-issued concealed weapon permit to carry a concealed weapon on their person or in their vehicle.
 Dropping this requirement has virtually eliminated any criminal offenses relating to illegally carrying a concealed weapon (U.S. Concealed Carry Association, n.d.).
-Even California, with some of the most restrictive gun laws in the United States, has recently seen a “relaxation” of open and concealed carry laws through both legislative and judicial actions, (U.S. Concealed Carry Association, n.d.).
+Even California, with some of the most restrictive gun laws in the United States, has recently seen a relaxation of open and concealed carry laws through legislative and judicial actions (U.S. Concealed Carry Association, n.d.).
 Journalist Julian Glover discusses the historic origins of California’s restrictive gun laws and the arguably racist nature of these laws that date back to the open carry actions by members of the Black Panther Party in the mid-1960s (2023).

 For additional information on this California legislation, see the following article: California Repeals Provision Criminalizing Loitering Related to Possible Prostitution.